Vaughan Metropolitan Centre: Public transit

 VMC is served by both York Region Transit (YRT) and Brampton Transit buses, and the Toronto Transit Commission (TTC) subway.

 Vaughan Metropolitan Centre station is located at the intersection of Highway 7 and Millway Avenue, just west of Jane Street.
 It is the northwestern terminus of Line 1 Yonge–University.
 The area is also served by YRT (which includes Viva) and Brampton Transit's Züm buses on Highway 7 and Jane Street.
 Viva Orange and 501 Züm Queen buses travel along the Highway 7 Rapidway, which features a covered Vivastation in its centre for transferring to the subway.
 Conventional YRT buses, with the exception of Route 77, which provides local service along Highway 7 and uses on-street stops, connect with the station at the SmartCentres Place Bus Terminal.

 The subway station is part of the TTC Toronto fare zone and no extra fare is charged to enter and exit.
-With the implementation of Ontario's One Fare Program in February of 2024, transferring between the subway and the connecting York Region & Brampton Transit buses no longer costs an additional fare within the transfer window.
+After the implementation of Ontario's One Fare Program in 2024, transfers between the subway and the connecting York Region and Brampton Transit buses are free for electronic payment, although double fares are still charged for cash payments.